Last updated

 What is the best CRM for WhatsApp?

-Do B2B startups with 20–50 employees need a CRM?
+Do B2B startups need a CRM?

 Yes.
 A CRM centralizes contacts, standardizes stages, automates follow-ups, and provides team-wide pipeline visibility—preventing missed deals and enabling data-driven decisions as the company scales.